atankit/Department_asgmt/README.md

 # <h1> Department_Assignment </h1>
 In this project I have used Jsp Servlet JDBC MySql and Bootstrap.I have created 3 different forms with the help of Bootstrap.

+After run the page you will see the above sceenshot page and highlights details.

 ![Screenshot (47)](https://user-images.githubusercontent.com/102401268/185804681-3ae5a55e-4da2-44c7-956e-47636ef9e896.png)